 Already thinking of checking yourself in an expensive spa?
 Well, there is no need.
-There are a variety of food items that are available at your regular supermarket and some lifestyle changes that can be easily implemented that which will help you feel light, refreshed and re-energised.
-Here these are, the best foods to detox after Christmas
+There are a variety of food items that are available at your regular supermarket and some lifestyle changes that can be easily implemented and will help you feel light, refreshed and re-energised.
+Here are the best foods to detox after Christmas celebrations:

 Cranberries are rich in a chemical, called quinine, which has healing properties and helps remove toxins from kidneys, bladder and prostate gland.
 It also enhances levels of good cholesterol and mobilises fat cells, helping reduce your belly size.

 2. Milk Thistle for the Liver

 With all the alcohol and fatty food, your liver is sure to take a hit.
 Help it recover from the post-festive hangover by adding milk thistle supplements to your diet.
 Milk thistle, which contains silymarin, has been found to be one of the most effective antioxidants that help remove toxins from the liver.
 Additionally, it will help you shed a few kilos as well.

 3. Mediterranean Food for the Heart